Streaming “Black Panther” Netflix-style could have been a better bet for Disney: analyst

 Greenfield’s rationale: Based on Black Panther‘s domestic take so far, the film’s actual reach is smaller than it would have been on Netflix.
 He estimates roughly that about 20 million households were exposed to Black Panther.
 “If Black Panther had been released directly on Netflix, it would have been exposed to over 61 million households and 200 million people in the US & Canada,” he writes.

-Greenfield goes on to say that Disney should use its top-tier content as bait—a way to drive rapid adoption to its forthcoming streaming service. “[T]hey could probably charge $10/month and possibly even $15-$20/month,” he argues.
+Greenfield goes on to say that Disney should use its top-tier content as bait—a way to drive rapid adoption of its forthcoming streaming service. “[T]hey could probably charge $10/month and possibly even $15-$20/month,” he argues.